Intrathecal Pump Therapy

 Patients who have intractable cancer pain or have profound side effects from their pain medications.

-One and one half to two hours for the surgical procedure.
+90 to 120 minutes for the surgical procedure.

-By delivering medication directly to the source of the pain, less medication is used and, thus, patients experience less side effects associated with pain medication.
+By delivering medication directly to the source of the pain, less medication is used and, thus, patients experience fewer side effects associated with pain medication.
 Additionally, pain relief is more profound.